mottenhoff/decoding-continuous-goal-directed-movements/readme.md

 2. Calculate the chance levels in `calculate_chance_levels.py`.
 Make sure to set the correct path in this file as well.
 3. `python make_figures.py`

+---
+Plots to make the 3d brains used in the paper are available on request.